 And it brings us again to Gojko’s publication.
 What is an impact map?

 An impact map is a visualization of scope and underlying assumptions created collaboratively by senior technical and business people.
-It is a mind-map grown during a discussion facilitated by answering the following four questions:
+It is a mind-map developed during a discussion facilitated by answering the following four questions:

 For instance, the BBC has spent £75 million (!) on an “agile” IT project that got totally out of control, and it didn’t deliver anything.